Tilak Varma: International career

 In July 2023, Varma was called in to the Indian cricket team for the Twenty20 International (T20I) series during the tour of West Indies.
 He made his international debut on 3 August in the first match of the series, top-scoring for India with 39 runs from 22 deliveries and taking two catches.
 In the second match of the series he scored his first international half-century, becoming the second youngest Indian to score a fifty in men's T20I cricket.
 He ended the series as India's highest run scorer and was in the Indian squad for the three-match T20I tour of Ireland which followed.

 Varma made his One Day International (ODI) debut in September 2023 against Bangladesh in the 2023 Asia Cup.
 In November 2024 he scored his maiden T20I century, making 107 not out from 56 balls against South Africa, becoming the second-youngest player to score a T20I century.
 He scored an unbeaten 120 from 47 balls in the following match.

 He played a significant knock of 69 runs in the final of 2025 Asia Cup which earned him the Player of the Match award, where India defeated Pakistan by 5 wickets.

+Varma was called up to the India squad in February for the 2026 Men's T20 World Cup following a return from testicular surgery.
+He played 9 games across the tournament, with a best score of 44 not out against Zimbabwe, which ended with India winning the World Cup.